Skip to main content

 Programmatically show the permission prompt

-You can trigger the push permission prompt manually using the requestPermission() or optIn() SDK methods.
-This is useful for custom flows such as:
+You can trigger the system permission prompt manually using the requestPermission() or optIn() SDK methods.
+This is useful for custom flows such as: Pass fallbackToSettings: true to requestPermission() so that users who have already declined are redirected to the app’s notification settings instead of silently doing nothing.

 Track push permissions and prompt results

-You can send these SDK events to your backend or analytics tool of choice.
+You can forward these SDK events to your backend or analytics tool of choice.

 FAQ

-What happens if a user denies the push permission prompt?
+What happens if a user denies the system permission prompt?

-On iOS, denying the system prompt permanently disables push notifications for your app — the prompt cannot be shown again.
+On iOS, denying the system permission prompt permanently disables push notifications for your app.
+The prompt cannot be shown again.
 On Android, the user gets one more chance (two total).
 After all attempts are used, the user must re-enable notifications manually in Settings > Notifications on their device.
-The OneSignal SDK’s requestPermission(fallbackToSettings: true) method can redirect users to their notification settings if permission was previously denied.
+The Push Permission Prompt click action and requestPermission(fallbackToSettings: true) both handle this by sending the user directly to their notification settings.

 Can I customize the native system permission prompt?

-No. The native iOS and Android permission dialogs are controlled by the operating system and cannot be customized.
-You can only control the soft prompt (the in-app message shown before the system prompt).
+No. The system permission prompt on iOS and Android is controlled by the operating system and cannot be customized.
+You can only customize the soft prompt (the in-app message shown before it).
 Use the soft prompt to explain the value of your notifications, set expectations, and increase the chance of an “Allow” on the system prompt.

 Can I still prompt users who have provisional notifications?